stgm/scientific-programming-1/32 Population/30 Foxes/10 Foxes.md

 {: .language-python}
      angle_new = np.random.normal(foxes_angles[fox], 0.2)

-Let hte fox first take a step and only the calculate a new random direction, which you can store in `foxes_angles`.
+Let the fox first take a step and only the calculate a new random direction, which you can store in `foxes_angles`.
 During the next step the fox will move in the new direction.
 The value 0.2 in the above expression is the so-called width of the normal distribution.
 It decides how easy (or difficult) it is for the fox to move away from their original direction.

 <br>